-Day 0: RiNo, Denver - orientation meeting.
+Day 0: Hilton Garden Inn, Glendale (Denver) - orientation meeting.
 (Friday September 30).

-Day 1: RiNo to Cherry Creek State Park (Saturday, October 1, 50.4 mi.
-1,400 ft).
-Cyclists will leave RiNo along downtown Denver's urban bike lanes, heading out through beautiful old parks and neighborhoods to the Cherry Creek Bike Trail.
-We will bike along the trail out to Cherry Creek State Park without putting a foot on the ground.
-Our return will take us west along the southern edge of Denver to the Platte River Trail, the main artery of the Denver Metro bikeways.
+Day 1: Southeast to Cherry Creek State Park and beyond.
+(Saturday, October 1, 60.9 mi.
+2,600 ft, with shorter options).
+Cyclists will leave the hotel along downtown Denver's urban bike lanes, heading out to Cherry Creek State Park, then on to Piney Creek bike trail without putting a foot on the ground.
+Options for more miles out the Aurora reservoir.
+Our return will take us back along the southern edge of Cherry Creek State Park and back to the hotel.

-Day 2: RiNo to the Southwest (Sunday, October 2, Advanced route, 60 mi.
-2,788 ft, Intermediate route, 35 mi.
-1,066 ft).
-The advanced route climbs out of downtown along the Platte River Trail where we exit to the west on another river trail to the south side of Golden (home of Coors Brewery), and then head farther south through the hogbacks to Red Rocks Park and Amphitheater (and Dinosaur Ridge), returning by way of Chatfield State Park and the south end of the Platte River Trail for our return to RiNo.
+Day 2: Bear Creek Lake Park and Red Rocks Amphitheater (Sunday, October 2, Advanced route, 60 mi.
+3,000, with shorter options).
+The advanced route climbs out of Glendale along know bike lanes where we head by another reservoir, Bear Creek, and then head farther West through the hogbacks to Red Rocks Park and Amphitheater (and Dinosaur Ridge), returning by way of Golden, Co., past Coors Brewery on our way back to the hotel.

-The Intermediate route follows the same route out of RiNo, turning to the south (east of the hogback climbs on the advanced route) to the Bear Creek Trail, then to the confluence of Bear Creek and the Platte River.
+The Intermediate route follows the same route out of Glendale, turning to the south (east of the hogback climbs on the advanced route) to the Bear Creek Trail, then to the confluence of Bear Creek and the Platte River.
 After a short ride on the Platte River, this route heads east through the southern neighborhoods of Denver and back north along a great street route through a beautiful city park built a century ago, and back to our RiNo hotel.

-Day 3: RiNo to East Boulder (Monday, October 3, 35 mi.
-1,386 ft).
+Day 3: Glendale to East Boulder (Monday, October 3, 42 mi.
+2,330 ft).
 The fairly recently opened Denver/Boulder bike path along US 36 allows easy and safe access to this perennial top-5 bike town, as well as my alma mater, the University of Colorado.
 CU, with its red tile roofs and local sandstone buildings is an Italianate-style campus and not to be missed!
 We leave downtown Denver and will head west before turning north and arrive in Boulder along the eastern edge of town between Boulder and its preserved open space area, dotted with picturesque ranches and farmland.
-We are based here for 3 nights near one of the best breweries in the world (at least to me), Avery, where you can sample an amazing assortment of barrel-aged beers not available anywhere else-all located near the hote!
+We are based here for 3 nights near one of the best breweries in the world (at least to me), Avery, where you can sample an amazing assortment of barrel-aged beers not available anywhere else-all located near the hotel!